A tetrachotomy for expansions of the real ordered additive group: Introduction

-So what do type B structures look like?
-While such expansions do not lie in the world of Shelah-tameness, there are several well-behaved examples.
-For example, $(\R,<,+,x\mapsto \sqrt{2} x,\Z)$ (see \cite{H-Twosubgroups}) and $(\R,<,+,C)$, where $C$ is the middle-thirds Cantor set (see Balderrama and Hieronymi \cite{BH-Cantor}) are type B expansions with decidable theories.
+Before discussing questions of linearity versus non-linearity, we want to give a brief rationale for dividing expansions into the types A, B and C. First note that a type C expansion is as wild as can be from a model-theoretic standpoint.
+Indeed, every projective subset of $[0,1]^n$ in the sense of the projective hierarchy from descriptive set theory (see Kechris \cite[37.6]{kechris}), in particular every Borel function on a bounded domain, is definable in a type C structure.
+Even the question whether all definable sets in a fixed type C expansion are Lebesgue measurable is independent of ZFC.
+From a combinatorical model-theoretic point of view, type B expansions are not much better: by \cite[Theorem B]{HW-Monadic} every type B expansion defines an isomorphic copy of the standard model $(\Cal P(\N),\N,\in,+1)$ of the monadic second order theory of $(\N,+1)$, where $\Cal P(\N)$ is the power set of $\N$.
+It follows that a type B expansion cannot satisfy any Shelah-style model-theoretic tameness property such as $\mathrm{NIP}$ or $\mathrm{NTP}_2$ (see e.g. Simon \cite{Simon-Book} for definitions).
+It is also easy to see that type B expansions do not satisfy any of the classical logical-geometric tameness notions such as o-minimality, local o-minimality, or d-minimality.
+Thus all the usual model-theoretic and geometric tameness notions in the literature imply type A. The noteworthy exception is decidability of the theory.
+Examples of type B expansions with decidable theories are $(\R,<,+,x\mapsto \alpha x,\Z)$ where $\alpha \in \R$ is a quadratic irrational (see \cite{H-Twosubgroups}) and $(\R,<,+,C)$, where $C$ is the middle-thirds Cantor set (see Balderrama and Hieronymi \cite{BH-Cantor}).
 We describe another interesting example in Section~\ref{automata}.
 Type B expansions have received little attention within tame geometry and model theory, but have appeared in theoretical computer science (Boigelot, Rassart, and Wolper \cite{BRW}) and fractal geometry (Charlier, Leroy, and Rigo \cite{CLR}).
 One reason might be that all known examples of type B expansions are mutually interpretable with $(\Cal{P}(\N), \N, \in, +1)$.
 The theory of the latter structure was shown to be decidable by B\"uchi \cite{Buchi} using automata-theoretic rather then model-theoretic methods.

-As already indicated above, being type B is a rather restrictive property.
-Throughout this paper we will use these restrictions, in particular Fact~\ref{prop:htplus} and Fact~\ref{fact:diff} below, to obtain strong statements about continuous definable functions in type B expansions.